 (f) Borrowing Base Percentage.
-Section 1.01 of the Credit Agreement is hereby amended by deleting the definition of "Borrowing Base Percentage" in its entirety and substituting the following therefor:
+Section 1.01 of the Credit Agreement is hereby amended by deleting the definition of in its entirety and substituting the following therefor:

-"Borrowing Base Percentage" means (a) with respect to Eligible Receivables, 85%, (b) with respect to Eligible Inventory, (i) during the period from the Amendment No. 5 Effective Date to and including June 30, 2009, 90% of the Net Orderly Liquidation Value Percentage with respect to Eligible Inventory as of the Borrowing Base Percentage, and (ii) from and after July 1, 2009, 85% of the Net Orderly Liquidation Value Percentage with respect to Eligible Inventory as of the date of determination of the Borrowing Base Percentage, and (c) with respect to Eligible Work in Process Inventory, 85% of the Net Orderly Liquidation Value Percentage with respect to Eligible Work in Process Inventory as of the date of determination of the Borrowing Base Percentage.
-Subject to the provisions of Section 10.02(b), the Borrowing Base Percentage with respect to each category of assets may be increased by the Co-Collateral Agents at any time and from time to time in the exercise of good faith and based upon the lending practices of the Co-Collateral Agents, consistent with criteria customary in the commercial finance industry generally.
-The Administrative Agent shall give the Borrower not less than two (2) Business Days prior written notice of its determination to decrease the Borrowing Base Percentage of any category of assets.
-The Borrower consents to any such increases or decreases and acknowledge that decreasing the Borrowing Base Percentage or increasing or imposing reserves may limit or restrict the Extensions of Credit requested by the Borrower.
+"Borrowing Base Percentage" means (a) with respect to Eligible Receivables, 85%, (b) with respect to Eligible Inventory, (i) during the period from the Amendment No. 5 Effective Date to and including June 30, 2009, 90% of the Net Orderly Liquidation Value Percentage with respect to Eligible Inventory as of the date of determination of the Borrowing Base Percentage, and (ii) from and after July 1, 2009, 85% of the Net Orderly Liquidation Value Percentage with respect to Eligible Inventory as of the date of determination of the Borrowing Base Percentage, and (c) with respect to Eligible Work in Process Inventory, 85% of the Net Orderly Liquidation Value Percentage with respect to Eligible Work in Process Inventory, 85% of the Borrowing Base Percentage.
+Subject to the provisions of Section 10.02(b), the Borrowing Base Percentage with respect to each category of assets may be increased or decreased by the Co-Collateral Agents at any time and from time to time in the exercise of good faith and based upon the lending practices of the Co-Collateral Agents, consistent with criteria customary in the commercial finance industry generally.
+The Administrative Agent shall give the Borrower not less than two (2) Business Days prior written notice of its determination to decrease the Borrowing Base Percentage or increasing or imposing reserves may limit or restrict the Extensions of Credit requested by the Borrower.